 That’s why your negative review response is one of the most important pieces of copy you’ll write for your vacation rental(s).

 With a negative review comes an opportunity.
 Show potential guests how fair, balanced, and dedicated to the guest experience you are.
 Respond well.
-Publically.
+Publicly.
 Calmly.
 And your bad review could actually spur your next booking.

 Here’s how to do it.